Created by Meghan Wax on Fri, 10/11/2024 - 13:42

 Description:

-The fantastical adventures of Lucy, Susan, Edmund, and Peter Pevensie in The Chronicles of Narnia series are still widely enjoyed by children today.
-Beginning with The Lion, the Witch, and the Wardrobe (1950), C. S. Lewis has created a series of magical stories for children, encouraging them to travel beside the child protagonists to journey through an enchanted wardrobe filled with fur coats into the wondrous world of Narnia.
-While The Lion, the Witch, and the Wardrobe (1950) has been and continues to be adored by countless child readers, some parents, teachers, and librarians raise concerns about the religious aspects of the book.
-In fact, book bans have even been put in place over the years in some schools and libraries due to The Lion, the Witch, and the Wardrobe's implications of violence, gore, and mysticism.
+Children today still enjoy the fantastical adventures of Lucy, Susan, Edmund, and Peter Pevensie in The Chronicles of Narnia series.
+Beginning with The Lion, the Witch, and the Wardrobe (1950), C. S. Lewis created a series of magical stories for children, encouraging them to travel beside the child protagonists to journey through an enchanted wardrobe filled with fur coats into the wondrous world of Narnia.
+Despite the popularity of The Lion, the Witch, and the Wardrobe, some parents, teachers, and librarians raise concerns about various aspects of the book.
+In fact, the book has been banned over the years in schools and libraries due to The Lion, the Witch, and the Wardrobe's implications of violence, gore, and mysticism.
 Some non-Christian parents don't want their children reading about Christian ideals, and some Christian parents disapprove of their children learning Biblical stories through a magical adventure book with talking animals and witches.
-However, despite many critics' claims, C. S. Lewis never intended to impose Christianity on children.
+However, despite many critics' claims, Lewis never intended to impose Christianity on children.
 Rather, he sought to craft a unique fantasy world for children to explore and enjoy.

-As a lover of fairy tales, the magical story of The Lion, the Witch, and the Wardrobe came to C. S. Lewis first, and when he later discovered he was intertwining Christian ideas into his writing, he decided to expand on them instead of cutting them out.
-Over the course of his life, C. S. Lewis lost his connection to religion but found it again.
+As a lover of fairy tales, Lewis first composed the magical story of The Lion, the Witch, and the Wardrobe, and when he later discovered he was intertwining Christian ideas into his writing, he decided to expand on them instead of cutting them out.
+Over the course of his life, Lewis lost his connection to religion but found it again.
 His objective for The Chronicles of Narnia series was to provide children an outlet to explore Christianity in a way they might not be able to at church.
-In an essay entitled "Sometimes Fairy Stories May Say Best What’s to Be Said," C. S. Lewis writes, "I thought I saw how stories of this kind could steal past a certain inhibition which had paralysed much of my own religion in childhood.
+In an essay entitled "Sometimes Fairy Stories May Say Best What’s to Be Said," Lewis writes, "I thought I saw how stories of this kind could steal past a certain inhibition which had paralysed much of my own religion in childhood.
 Why did one find it so hard to feel as one was told one ought to feel about God or about the sufferings of Christ?
 I thought the chief reason was that one was told one ought to.
 An obligation to feel can freeze feelings . . .
 But supposing that by casting all these things into an imaginary world, stripping them of their stained-glass and Sunday school associations, one could make them for the first time appear in their real potency?
 Could one not thus steal past those watchful dragons?
 I thought one could" (Ditchfield Lazo par.
 11).
-While authors of didactic texts sought to improve their readers by instilling in them the fear of God, their parents, and potential punishment, C. S. Lewis wrote The Lion, the Witch and the Wardrobe to entertain and encourage readers not only to use their imagination, but to feel about religion and God however they want to feel instead of how they think they must.
+While earlier authors of didactic Christian texts, including John Bunyan, sought to improve their readers by instilling in them the fear of God, their parents, and potential punishment, Lewis wrote The Lion, the Witch and the Wardrobe primarily to entertain and encourage readers not only to use their imagination, but also to forge their own understanding about religion and God.
+Lewis has forever altered the genres of both children's and fantasy books with his enchanting The Chronicles of Narnia series and continues to gain readers and fans of all ages today through modern musicals, movies, and streaming adaptations.

 Ditchfield Lazo, Christin.
 “Biblical Truths in C.S.
 Lewis’s The Chronicles of Narnia.”
 C.S.
 Lewis Institute, 2023, www.cslewisinstitute.org/resources/biblical-truths-in-cs-lewis-the-chron....

 Book Cover of The Lion, the Witch and the Wardrobe (1950), by C.S.
 Lewis, published by Geoffrey Bles, illustrated by Pauline Baynes, Wikipedia.
 The story begins when four children--Lucy, Susan, Edmund, and Peter Pevensie--relocate to the countryside during WWII.
 They are staying with a strange and mysterious professor in his strange and mysterious home.
 Perhaps what's most unique about the large house is its wardrobe that transports the children to the enchanting world of Narnia, a very different world from what the children leave behind.
 Animals talk, magical creatures exist, and it's always winter but never Christmas.
 The children soon learn, however, that Narnia hasn't always been stuck in a state of perpetual bitter coldness.
 An evil White Witch has placed a curse over Narnia and has taken control, turning anyone who questions her authority to stone.
 While many of Narnia's creatures have been shivering from the snow and hiding in fear for much too long, the sight of Lucy, Susan, Edmund, and Peter gives them hope.
 They refer to the children as the sons of Adam and the daughters of Eve and inform them of the prophecy that "When Adam's flesh and Adam's bone / Sits at Cair Paravel in throne, / The evil time will be over and done" (Lewis 81).
-Paired with the rumors that Aslan, a spiritual lion who holds great power and is a representation of Jesus, is on the move, the children's arrival in Narnia rallies the fantastical country's residents to prepare for battle in order to defeat the White Witch and return peace and prosperity to the land.
+Paired with the rumors that Aslan--a spiritual lion who holds great power and is a representation of Jesus--is on the move, the children's arrival in Narnia rallies the fantastical country's residents to prepare for battle in order to defeat the White Witch and return peace and prosperity to the land.
 This book cover illustrated by Pauline Baynes depicts Susan and Lucy riding on Aslan’s back on their quest to save Narnia while being observed by other faun-like creatures.
+This active illustration portrays Lucy, Susan, and Aslan in the midst of their quest and prepares readers for the action-packed adventures that The Lion, the Witch and the Wardrobe has in store for them.

 Lewis, C. S..
 The Lion, the Witch and the Wardrobe.
 Scholastic Inc., 1950.

 Pauline Baynes, "Lucy with Mr. Tumnus and his Umbrella," from The Lion, the Witch and the Wardrobe by C. S. Lewis, 1950, Source from Maria Antonia.
-C. S. Lewis was and continues to this day to be criticized for his The Chronicles of Narnia series both being too Christian and not noticeably Christian enough.
-In his essay, "Sometimes Fairy Stories May Say Best What’s to Be Said," Lewis responded to some of these judgements, stating, "'Some people seem to think that I began by asking myself how I could say something about Christianity to children; then fixed on the fairy tale as an instrument; then collected information about child-psychology and decided what age-group I’d write for; then drew up a list of basic Christian truths and hammered out 'allegories' to embody them.
+Lewis continues to this day to be criticized for his The Chronicles of Narnia series both being too Christian and not noticeably Christian enough.
+In his essay, "Sometimes Fairy Stories May Say Best What’s to Be Said," Lewis responds to some of these judgements, stating, "'Some people seem to think that I began by asking myself how I could say something about Christianity to children; then fixed on the fairy tale as an instrument; then collected information about child-psychology and decided what age-group I’d write for; then drew up a list of basic Christian truths and hammered out 'allegories' to embody them.
 This is all pure moonshine.
 I couldn’t write in that way at all.
 Everything began with images; a faun carrying an umbrella, a queen on a sledge, a magnificent lion.
 At first there wasn’t even anything Christian about them; that element pushed itself in of its own accord'" (Ditchfield Lazo par.
 6).
-Lewis was always intrigued by fantastical worlds and creatures, and before any elements of Christianity slipped into his Narnia stories, Lewis had powerful visions of magical characters.
-This illustration by Pauline Baynes of young Lucy with the faun, Mr. Tumnus, holding his umbrella, depicts one of the first visions Lewis had for The Lion, the Witch, and the Wardrobe.
+Always intrigued by fantastical worlds and creatures, Lewis had powerful visions of magical characters, and Pauline Baynes realizes them in this illustration of young Lucy with the faun, Mr. Tumnus, holding his umbrella, one of the first images Lewis had for The Lion, the Witch, and the Wardrobe.
 The kind hearted but misguided faun leads Lucy to his cave, holding the umbrella over her head to keep her dry from the snow falling from the frozen trees of Narnia.
 While Mr. Tumnus tells Lucy she is invited to his cave for tea, he is really capturing her, so he can lull her to sleep and turn her over to the White Witch.
-Lucy's interaction with Mr. Tumnus is a major catalyst of the children's adventures in Narnia, mirroring how C. S. Lewis's image of a faun with an umbrella spurred the writing of The Lion, the Witch and the Wardrobe.
+Lucy's interaction with Mr. Tumnus is a major catalyst of the children's adventures in Narnia, mirroring how Lewis's image of a faun with an umbrella spurred the writing of The Lion, the Witch and the Wardrobe.
+Baynes's black-and-white illustration of Lucy with Mr. Tumnus holding his umbrella demonstrates the faun's false benevolence as he leads Lucy to his cave.
+Lucy appears safe with Mr. Tumnus, and the two characters walk very closely to one another, greatly contrasting the vastness of the forest they are traveling through.
+Baynes creates a whimsical yet also frightening forest scene with Lucy and the faun surrounded by trees on all sides.
+The trees and ground are covered with snow, and Baynes even includes two trails of footprints that Lucy and Mr. Tumnus are leaving behind them.
+While the forest appears beautiful and peaceful, Baynes's illustration also invokes a sense of danger.
+The forest is large and the world of Narnia is so new to Lucy.
+She is entirely dependent on Mr. Tumnus, who, at this very moment, is leading her into a trap.

 Ditchfield Lazo, Christin.
 “Biblical Truths in C.S.
 Lewis’s The Chronicles of Narnia.”
 C.S.
 Lewis Institute, 2023, www.cslewisinstitute.org/resources/biblical-truths-in-cs-lewis-the-chron....